steveschow/osxwineasio/README.md

 - Try out 64bit version

+- Try to see if we can make it work using the default float sample data.
+Currently have found that produces no audio with JackOSX and had to use ASIOST32INT def in order to get it working.
+See main README for explanation.

 - Need to make this more generic so that it can potentially be merged back into the wineasio mainline which is found here: https://sourceforge.net/projects/wineasio/?source=directory